The magic of Christmas, Medora come together for special area performances

 Actor, singer, and dancer Job Christenson, a native of Grand Forks, N.D., has co-hosted the Medora Musical and starred on Broadway.

 Sorensen said Christenson has quite a life story to tell.
 When he was just 34, he suffered a stroke that affected his body and his speech.
-After rehabilitation, Christenson’s voice is now back to 100 percent, said Sorensen.
+After rehabilitation, Christenson’s voice is now back to 100 percent, according to Sorensen, and this tour will be his first public performance in three years.

 Sorensen served as the co-host of the Medora Musical for three years.
 Due to a last-minute diagnosis of throat cancer he was unable to host in 2016.
-Last summer, while he received radiation treatments during the week, he was still able to return to Medora on the weekends to give the inspirational message in the new Medora Gospel Brunch.
+This summer while he received radiation treatments during the week, he was still able to return to Medora on the weekends to give the inspirational message in the new Medora Gospel Brunch.
+“Believe it or not, it was the best summer of my life!
+I hope to return to hosting the Medora Musical In 2017.”

 If the response to the shows in anything like it was last year, the tickets will go quickly.

 “Bill, Emily and Jared created something very special in 2015,” said Randy Hatzenbuhler, TRMF president.
 “Though it was created to cap the 50th anniversary and celebrate our all-time record year at the Medora Musical, it was quickly obvious that it needed to be an annual show.
-We are excited to help bring this heart-warming production to even more venues across North Dakota, Montana, Minnesota and beyond this Christmas season.”
+We are excited to help bring this heart-warming production to even more venues across North Dakota and Minnesota this Christmas season.”

 Sorensen is looking forward to the performances and getting a chance to meet some of the people in attendance.